 1) Engine performance issues: A vehicle with an engine issue is a serious concern.
 If the vehicle in question has not broken down yet, an engine that’s not functioning optimally will manifest itself in many ways, with one of the most telling being that the fuel efficiency will drop significantly.
 Even if you don’t have the expertise to do it yourself, it is always advisable to have the engine’s essential components (spark/glow plugs, oxygen sensors, fuel injectors, valves, pistons, etc.) regularly checked by a trusted mechanic.
 An engine plays a crucial role in converting fuel to motive power and naturally has a lot of components that require optimal functioning to complete the combustion process as intended.

 2) Incorrect engine oil selection: Your engine’s components need constant and proper lubrication to perform at their optimal levels.
 In that sense, ensuring your car gets the correct engine oil is crucial.
 It is always advisable to pick the correct grade of oil that your engine needs to keep it running smoothly.
 If an incorrect grade of engine oil is used, there’s a very high possibility that not just your fuel consumption will increase, but also that your engine’s components risk being damaged.
-For the best results, always stick to what grade of engine oil the manufacturer recommends for your vehicle.
+For the best results, always stick to the grade of engine oil the manufacturer recommends for your vehicle.

 3) Bad fuel quality: Ensuring your vehicle gets clean, additive-free fuel is more important than most people think.
-Keep in mind that the kind of fuel you put in your car is the only thing that makes it function properly, so only fill from petrol pumps that are trustworthy and reliable.
+Keep in mind that the kind of fuel you put in your car is the only thing that makes it function properly, so only fill it with petrol pumps that are trustworthy and reliable.
 Certain pumps will try to sell you fuel additives that they claim will help with your vehicle’s fuel consumption, but this should be taken with a pinch of salt.
 While some additives certainly help, many can cause irreversible damage in the long run.
 In this instance, it’s best to take the advice of a trusted mechanic if you are uncertain yourself.

 4) Improper maintenance and short round-trips: If your vehicle is not regularly maintained and cleaned, there is a very high likelihood of your fuel consumption increasing.
 Here, we mean the maintenance and cleanliness of crucial engine (and other) components.
-For instance, a clogged fuel line will mean that either not enough fuel is reaching the engine, or that impure fuel is being used.
+For instance, a clogged fuel line means that either not enough fuel is reaching the engine or impure fuel is being used.
 This could lead to increased levels of fuel being delivered or, in a more extreme case, eventual damage to the engine’s components.
 Needless to say, neither scenario is ideal.
 Additionally, frequent short trips, such as those less than 5 km, do not allow the engine to reach its optimal operating temperature, leading to higher fuel usage.
 Regular maintenance, replacing old tyres, oil changes, and tune-ups can help improve engine performance and mileage.

 Additionally, a worn clutch is a factor that can lead to decreased fuel efficiency.
 As the clutch ages, it results in a loss of power transfer from the engine to the wheels, reducing transmission efficiency and increasing fuel consumption.
 Hence, regularly having your clutch checked and replaced can decrease the wear and tear and increase the mileage of your car.